 Participants train in Nature Mindfulness™ through guided meditation.
-Biweekly online sessions begin Saturday November 20, 2021 at 9:00 am Pacific Time, and last 45-60 minutes.
-After a 20-25 minute guided meditation, followed by a short break, there is a discussion on ideas presented in previous Mariposa Reflections.
-Sessions will be recorded and made available for 48 hours.
+Biweekly online sessions meet every other Saturday at 9:00 am Pacific Time, and last 45-60 minutes.
+After a 45 minute guided meditation, there is an open discussion.
+Sessions will be recorded and made available for two weeks.
+Meditation sessions relate to topics discussed in the weekly Mariposa Reflections.

 Please complete and submit the form below to make a secure credit card transaction via PayPal.
 Course access information will be emailed to you as soon as possible following registration.
 Please note that tuition is non-refundable.